What is Fair Food Week?

 Coordinated by the Australian Food Sovereignty Alliance (AFSA), Australia’s Fair Food Week shines a light on our new story of food.

-From 6th-14th October 2018 you will discover events across the country that will attract, intrigue and entertain you:
+From 12th-20th October 2019 you will discover events across the country to celebrate fair food, great growers, and good eating:

-This year’s events will be about celebrating the accomplishments of Australian projects that support fair food, educating ourselves about innovative policy strategies that can support fair food, and creating new experiences for people with fair food.
+This year’s events will be about celebrating the accomplishments of Australian projects that support fair food, educate our communities how we can support fair food, and creating new experiences for people with fair food.

 Let’s put food sovereignty on the Australian table so farmers can keep farming… so that young people will feel encouraged to go into farming… and so that family farmers around the world know that we are acting for their sovereignty.